M64GitHub/zigreSID/README.md

 The generated audio can be played in real-time or exported as high-quality `.wav` files, making it ideal for both live playback and post-processing.

-Whether you're composing retro music, analyzing SID tunes, or integrating SID emulation into your projects, this sets out to become your ultimate tool!

 <br>

 ## **Features**